 “Some individuals are naturally more expressive in terms of general animation, gestures, and affect.
 Others may carefully control and modulate their feelings.
 Certain cultures have different rules as to when it is acceptable to express a particular emotion and to what degree”

+By now you may be getting an idea of how complex reading people can be.
 In most cases, you will not have all of this information about context.
 But remember that there’s never just one interpretation for something a person does.

 2) Look for clusters of cues